YanJieWen/OD-STGCN/README.md

 putting the datasets into the [/data_loder](/data_loder)

 ### Weight
-You can download the weight of the detection model from
+You can download the weight of the prediction model from
 ```
 https://drive.google.com/drive/folders/1xBQ1r-pl7Kc45BP1B1MDn4rqCcy-CrPm?usp=sharing
 ```